-If you're premenopausal and you have infrequent episodes of vaginal bleeding after sex — and you've had normal results on routine Pap tests and sexually transmitted infection screenings — you don't need to see your doctor to be evaluated.
-If you have vaginal bleeding that bothers or worries you, make an appointment with your doctor to get it checked out.
-If you're at risk or feel you have been exposed to a sexually transmitted infection, see your doctor for an evaluation.
+If you're premenopausal and have infrequent episodes of vaginal bleeding after sex — and you've had normal results on routine Pap tests and sexually transmitted infection screenings — you don't need to see your doctor.
+For vaginal bleeding that worries you, make an appointment with your doctor.
+If you're at risk of or feel you have been exposed to a sexually transmitted infection, see your doctor for an evaluation.

 If you're postmenopausal, vaginal bleeding at any time must be evaluated.
-Consult with your doctor to be sure that the cause of your vaginal bleeding isn't something serious.
+See your doctor to be sure that the cause of your vaginal bleeding isn't something serious.